Advertiser Disclosure

 A new entrant to the credit card scene, the Freedom Flex card is making quite a splash and is our winner for the best no-annual-fee credit card by quite a wide margin.

 Why?
-The card features a great welcome offer, ongoing earning categories up to 5% cash-back, and excellent travel benefits.
+The card features a great welcome offer, ongoing earning categories of up to 5% cash-back, and excellent travel benefits.

-Here’s how the Freedom Flex card earns cash back:
+Here’s how the Freedom Flex card earns cash-back:

 • 5% cash-back on Lyft purchases (through March 31, 2025)